rationalmatter/lab-guidelines/README.md

 ## Bonus Tips
 <details><summary>Finally, a few bonus "pro" tips! 😁 These are completely optional to follow, but perhaps they will make your life a bit easier, or let you do something cool.
 Click to expand.</summary>

-### Ignored cells
-Cells that start with "---" are ignored and won't appear in the final lab ("---" is rendered as horizontal line in Jupyter).
-Could be useful to visually separate pages or chapters while working on the notebook.

 ### Hidden cells
 JupyterLab lets you hide cells by clicking the blue cell selection indicator to the left of the cell.
 Hidden cells will not be shown on the lab page, but the code in them _will_ get executed with all other code cells on page when user taps _Run Code_ button.